 Reactive approaches, on the other hand, do not preallocate any backup resources.
-Chang et al., [8] proposed a migration aware VN re-embedding algorithm to recover from an SNode failure.
+Chang et al. [8] proposed a migration aware VN re-embedding algorithm to recover from an SNode failure.
 The algorithm allows the migration of some active VNodes and VLinks to free up some substrate resources, thus facilitating the re-mapping of the failed VNodes and VLinks.
-Cai et al., [15] addressed the problem of optimally upgrading the existing VN in a highly evolving SN.
+Cai et al. [15] addressed the problem of optimally upgrading the existing VN in a highly evolving SN.
 Their goal is to minimize the upgrading cost, in addition to migration and remapping costs, while satisfying OoS constraints.
 Both of these approaches may need a chain of migrations to converge, thus disrupting ongoing communication in the VN.
-Another line of works [31], [32], originated in optical networks, proposed a hybrid mechanism to select from a set of precomputed detours for recovery during failure.
+Reactive approaches to recover from geographically correlated failures has been proposed in [28] and [29].
+However, unlike ReNoVatE, [28], [29] allow the VNs to operate at a degraded Quality of Service.
+Recently, reactive recovery approaches have been proposed for multi-cast VNs.
+Unlike traditional VNs, multi-cast VNs take the Quality of Service requirements of multi-cast services (e.g., bounded delay for multi-cast completion) into account.
+Ayoubi et al. [41] has shown that restoring multi-cast trees with delay constraints during a single substrate node failure is NP-hard for general graphs.
+Polynomial time heuristic algorithms for restoring multi-cast trees in VNs during single substrate node, single substrate link and multiple substrate node and link failures have been proposed in [42]-[44], respectively.
+In contrast to the reactive approaches for restoring multi-cast VNs, our proposal does not make any assumption about the structure of SN and communication pattern in the VN.
+Another line of works [22], [45], originated in optical networks, proposed a hybrid mechanism to select from a set of precomputed detours for recovery during failure.
 However, in a highly saturated SN, this mechanism may not find adequate resources left for the recovery.

-Distributed reactive approaches including, [16], [33], proposed multi-agent based algorithms to dynamically adapt the VNs in response to SN failures.
+Distributed reactive approaches including, [16] and [46], proposed multi-agent based algorithms to dynamically adapt the VNs in response to SN failures.
 When an agent detects a failure of another agent in the same cluster, the agents within the same cluster collaborate with each other to reprovision the failed VNodes and VLinks.
 These approaches may generate sub-optimal solutions due to the lack of global knowledge of the SN.
 Finally, [9] proposed a greedy algorithm to find alternate substrate resources for the affected part of a VN.
 In case of resource inadequacy, this approach requires remapping the entire VN resulting in prolonged service unavailability.
 Nonetheless, existing reactive algorithms focus on re-embedding only a single VN, whereas ReNoVatE, for the first time, considers partial re-embedding of a set of affected VNs to improve recovery performance.